Bailey Sanitary Landfill - 5940 Matheson Road

 - wet cell batteries

-On October 7, 2014, a new fee structure was added for customers transporting large quantities of waste (> 300 tonnes per month).
-The complete modified fee structure can be referred to in Schedule "E" of the Solid Waste Collection and Disposal Bylaw link at the bottom of the page.
+Disposal fees are provided in the table below.
+There is a fee structure for customers transporting large quantities of waste (> 300 tonnes per month).
+The complete modified fee structure can be referred to in the "Landfill Disposal Fees" link at the bottom of the page, which also includes a complete list of disposal fees and banned material surcharges.
+This complete list forms Schedule "E" of the Solid Waste Management Bylaw.

 |Type of Material||Fee*||Unit|